programemerz/copythat/README.md

 Users routinely copy sensitive information like passwords and personal details to the clipboard,  which could then be read by any page.
 Clipboardme tool can create a HTTPS malicious page to grab that content.

 To help prevent abuse, clipboard access is only allowed when a page is the active tab and over secured domains (https).
 Pages in active tabs can write to the clipboard without requesting permission, but reading from the clipboard always requires permission.

-### Browser compatibility:
-Chrome 66,
-Opera 53,
-Chrome for Android,
-Opera for Android